Select committee (United Kingdom): History

 In July 2005, the Administration Select Committee was created to replace five previous committees.
 It covers services in the House, including catering, the House of Commons Library, digital services, and visitor services.

 Sometimes, committees from the House of Commons or joint standing committees (which include members of both Houses) review individual bills in detail.
 Most bills go to public bill committees.
 Before 2006, these were called standing committees.

 In 2009, the Wright Committee was formed to improve the procedures and relevance of Parliament.
-Changes made based on the committee's recommendations included limiting the number of members per committee to 11, requiring those members and chairs to be appointed to their positions by the House, and a reduction in the number of committees.
+Changes made based on the committee's recommendations included limiting the number of members per committee to 11, requiring those members and chairs to be elected by the House, and a reduction in the number of committees.
+The recommendations of the Wright committee were widely understood to have a positive impact on the constructiveness and productivity of Parliament.
+Tony Wright believed the reforms gave committees "new confidence and authority", particularly because they were now elected, and "their activities restored the reputation of the Commons".

 The Backbench Business Committee was created in 2010 as a non-ministerial committee to cover non-government business, following recommendations from the Reform the House of Commons report under the Wright Committee.

 Since June 2010, most committee chairs are elected by the whole House.
 Before this, each party appointed members and chose chairs within the group.